Back to top

 5.2.
 CSS Scratchpad

-The CSS Scratchpad allows to change CSS rules interactively. is also part of the e4 tooling project.
+The CSS Scratchpad allows to change CSS rules interactively.
+It is also part of the e4 tooling project.

 You open it via the Ctrl+Shift+Alt+F6 shortcut.